-The truth about the British and their teeth… Brits are notorious for having bad teeth, or that’s what many folks believe.
+The truth about the British and their teeth is… complicated.
+Brits are notorious for having bad teeth, or that’s what many folks believe.
 The chances of seeing a perfect British smile rank right up there with winning the lottery and getting struck by lightning- supposedly.
 But what led to these ideas?
 Can these theories be debunked?

 Dental decay and oral hijinks can happen to anyone in any country.
 So why single out Britain?
 Are there really more dental disasters there than anywhere else?
 Or are people in this country fine with showing off imperfect smiles?
 What gives?

-Britain is not a third-world country.
-Citizens should have easy access to dentists.
-Oral hygiene shouldn’t be a secret.
+Britain citizens should have easy access to dentists.
 But the truth is that many dentists have left or are leaving the industry.
 There just aren’t enough skilled dentists to accommodate the population.

 It can be much harder to develop good habits later in life when children don’t grow up learning oral health basics.
 Damage can also occur to teeth during the formative years.
 And when there aren’t enough dentists to go around, problems can be compounded.